iansmith/machineroom/README.md

 The source code for the beta server is in `beta/main.go` and the client side code is in `beta/client/clientmain.go`.
 Note that `make static/client.js` can be run without bringing down the fig configuration.

+The same process applies to building the `alpha/main.go` server-side; it has no client side code.
+As with beta, you have to `fig build` after changing the alpha server code.

 Configuration of the Database Params With Beta
 -----------------------------------------------